Accurate Relative Humidity Testing vs. Testing with ‘Moisture’ Meters: Know the Facts

-Again, most major floor covering and adhesive manufacturers in North America and Europe already have concrete relative humidity specifications in their installation guidelines.
+Again, most major floor covering and adhesive manufacturers in North America and Europe already have concrete RH specifications in their installation guidelines.

-At best, moisture meters (pin-type or surface-type) may have some practicality as relative (qualitative, not quantitative) measurement devices for possibly indicating best placement for accurate, quantitative relative humidity sensors within the concrete.
+At best, moisture meters (pin-type or surface-type) may have some practicality as relative (qualitative, not quantitative) measurement devices for possibly indicating best placement for accurate, quantitative RH sensors within the concrete.
 Moisture meters, similar to other non-quantitative test methods, are not final determination tools.

 Latest posts by Ron Smith (see all)

 - Building Inspectors Brace for Anticipated El Niño Flooding - April 25, 2016

 - Home Inspection Tools: Why a Moisture Meter Is Essential - October 16, 2015